Skip to content

 nationality(player, country)

-You can use from to existentially quantify away variables you do not want in the result — see Existential Quantification.
+You can use from to away variables you do not want in the result — see Existential Quantification.
 For example, if you just want to see the nationalities playing for each team, you can write:

 // read query